 Water: The Forgotten Nutrient

-Water makes up about 60 percent of your body weight and plays a role in everything your body does.
+Nearly all of your body’s major systems depend on water to function and survive.
+Water makes up about 60% percent of your body weight and plays a role in everything your body does.

+Every day, you lose eight to 12 cups of water through breathing, perspiring, and urine and bowel movements.
 In general, men need at least 12 cups of fluid daily, while women require a minimum of nine cups.
 Your body loses 8-12 cups of water every day, which needs to be replaced.
-Factors that increase your fluid needs include: exercise, hot weather, high altitude, a high fiber diet and increased fluid losses from caffeine and alcohol intake.
+Factors that increase your fluid needs include: exercise such as marathon training, hot weather, high altitude, a high fiber diet and increased fluid losses from caffeine and alcohol intake.

 The overall goal is to minimize dehydration.
-Adequate hydration can vary among individuals.
-A practical way to monitor hydration is through urine color from the first morning urine after awakening.
+Adequate hydration can vary among individualsfrom person to person.
+A practical way to monitor hydration is through by observing the color of your urine color right after you get up in the morning. from the first morning urine after awakening.
 Straw- or lemonade-colored urine is a sign of appropriate hydration.
 Dark-colored urine, the color of apple juice, indicates dehydration.

 Healthy water habits